Climate and Resilience Act: the full summary

 These measures represent just a small extract from the text of the Climate and Resilience Act.
 There are also measures to educate and raise awareness of environmental issues among young people, zero-interest loans to encourage the purchase of cleaner vehicles, advertising reforms and the installation of solar panels.

-Generally speaking, this text represents a step forward for the environmental cause and for the reduction of greenhouse gas emissions, but it falls short of today's challenges.
-These measures will not be enough to meet France's greenhouse gas reduction target of 40% by 2030, let alone make a significant contribution to the EU's target of 55% by 2030.
+Overall, this legislation represents a step forward for the environmental cause and for reducing greenhouse gas emissions, but it falls short of what is needed to address current challenges.
+These measures will not be sufficient to meet France’s greenhouse gas reduction target of 55% by 2030 (compared to 1990 levels), which is aligned with the European Union’s (EU) target set out in its “Fit for 55” plan.

 Companies have a duty to play their part in reducing carbon emissions, both nationally and worldwide.
 The best way to take part in this collective effort is to carry out a carbon assessment of your organization, and then track changes in your emissions once you've drawn up a detailed action plan.